Knowledge-Graph-Hub/kg-cookiecutter/README.md

 poetry install -E chat
 ```

-The first step is to locate the directory containing KGX nodes and edges tsv file (say `data/`).
+The first step is to create a directory containing KGX nodes and edges tsv file (say `data/`).

 Then, import the nodes and edges file from this `data` directory: